 Similar to undertaking any task, “By failing to prepare, you are preparing to fail”.
 This applies to laying a path.
 Before even making the first hole in the ground, you must plan every detail of your pathway and how you want it to be once it is finished.

 To begin your planning, you should draw out your path design on paper then mark it out using pegs and string in your garden.
 This way you are able to visualise it before making any irreversible changes.
 You can then measure out the area and order the correct amount of materials for you to complete the project.
 As a general rule of thumb for path laying, your path should be no narrower than 900mm.
-If you choose to use paving slabs, we also recommend having a 10mm gap in between each slab to create a strong and long-lasting pathway.
-You must take this into account when ordering materials as you will require extra slab layer to fill these gaps once the slabs have been laid.
+If you choose to use paving slabs, we also recommend having a 10mm gap between each slab to create a strong and long-lasting pathway.
+You must take this into account when ordering materials as you will require an extra slab layer to fill these gaps once the slabs have been laid.

 Other materials or equipment that you may require are as follows: